 What they did was basic science — research done for the sake of understanding a specific phenomenon with no or little consideration for its real-life applications.

-“Brain activation in response to needling neither validates acupuncture nor provides a cogent mechanism for therapeutic action,” he wrote.
+“Brain activation in response to needling neither validates acupuncture nor provides a cogent mechanism for therapeutic action,” he said.
 “That it activates sub-cortical networks involved ‘endogenous pain modulation’ also does not distinguish acupuncture as a possibly effective active treatment since these networks are also implicated in the placebo response.

 “It is not that the data in this study tells us nothing important.
 It adds to an existing body of data regarding how sensory input is cortically processed.
 But as a study of therapeutic mechanisms, it attributes possible mechanisms to an effect that the best evidence tells us does not exist.”